mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 The referee is responsible for creating various tables, maps, and charts which would regulate the actual conduct of such a campaign.

-Patinir (Aramis 3207-C000632-9): This asteroid belt could easily prove a loca- tion for a cat and mouse game between pirates and the adventurers.
+Patinir (Aramis 3207-C000632-9): This asteroid belt could easily prove a loca-tion for a cat and mouse game between pirates and the adventurers.
 Depending on the referee's preferences, the situation could quickly escalate into the discovery of a pirate base, a hidden Ancient site, a cache of military supplies left over from a previous war, a lode of copper, or a graveyard of lost ships.